 Summer time is often moving time.
 School is out and we want to get our kids settled before it begins.
 We moved our family when our girls were 4 and 6 years old.
 We worked hard to make them feel prepared and at home in our new house.
 The following are few tips that we used when we moved.
-Plus, fellow bloggers have shared their tips and too!
+Plus, fellow bloggers friends have shared their tips too!

 Tips for Moving~

 Discuss the move with your kids from the beginning so that they have time to adjust to the event.

 If it is impossible for them to make a physical visit to your new home and community, share pictures with them so they know what to expect.